-A seasoned writer struggles with his writing and confides in a very old friend.
+A writer struggles with his writing and confides in a very old friend.
 He believes he is losing his writing powers and in this piece expresses his concerns.

 PAUL: I’m out of touch…lost that pulse, that edge I used to have, I’ve, I’ve become this craggy, shitty, writer.
 I used to build worlds and atmosphere and soul.
 Now, now I just walk around all day with an erection and can’t get it up.
 Characters used to open their hearts to me, they used to share their deepest secrets…I would open up my heart to them and listen like their therapist, jotting down what they so desperately needed to say to the world…I was their medium.